DFHack modding guide¶

 local pronounTypeString = df.pronoun_type[unit.sex] print(pronounTypeString)

 Simple.
-Save this as a Lua file in your own scripts directory and run it as shown before when a unit is selected in the Dwarf Fortress UI.
+Save this as a Lua file in your own scripts directory and run it from gui/launcher when a unit is selected in the Dwarf Fortress UI.

 So how could you have known about the field and type we just used?
 Well, there